 • Online learning is flexible and convenient but not easier than in-person learning.

-• You can expect to study a minimum of six to nine hours each week.
+• Expect to study a minimum of six to nine hours each week.

-• You should log into your class regularly, at minimum, two to three times per week.
+• Log in regularly—at least two to three times per week.

-• You will submit assignments and possibly tests online.
+• You will submit assignments and tests online (varies upon the course).

-• Most online classes at PGCC are not self-paced.
-The instructor sets the deadlines for the coursework.
+• Most PGCC online classes are not self-paced.
+The instructor sets all coursework deadlines.

 • Have access to a computer with internet service and an email account.